Handel's Naturalisation Act 1727: Background

 In 1723, Handel had been appointed as Composer of Music for King George I of Great Britain's Chapel Royal.
-He was also expected to teach the princesses of the Royal Family; however, the Schism Act 1714 prohibited foreigners officially teaching without a licence from a bishop, though there was an exemption in the law for educating children of nobility.
+He was also expected to teach the princesses of the Royal Family; however, the Schism Act 1714 prohibited foreigners from officially teaching without a licence from a bishop, though there was an exemption in the law for educating children of nobility.

 Process

 On 13 February 1727, a petition was presented to the House of Lords to grant Handel the status of a British subject as this was the only method by which this could be achieved.
 The petition was referred to a Lords committee.
 In order for the petition to be valid before it could be considered, Handel was obliged to provide evidence that he had taken the Oath of Supremacy and the Oath of Allegiance as well as entering into communion with the Church of England.
 The petition was accepted and brought before Parliament as a private bill and added to a bill for naturalising Louis Sechehaye and others.
 Prior to Second Reading, Handel took the oaths in the presence of the House of Lords.
-The certificate that he had accepted communion with the Church of England was also presented, though it was suggested that Handel accepted just to conform with the law and maintained elements of his Lutheranism while praising the Church of England for affording him protection under which he would not "suffer any molestation or inconvenience on account of his religious principles."
+The certificate that he had accepted communion with the Church of England was also presented, though it was suggested that Handel accepted just to conform with the law and maintained elements of his Lutheranism while praising the Church of England for affording him protection under which he would not "suffer any molestation or inconvenience on account of his religious principles".
 The bill was passed by Parliament and was granted royal assent by the King a few days later, at which point Handel and the others became subjects of the Kingdom of Great Britain.
+With that, the enactment became spent.